 The last battle of the raid took place around the confluence of Jefferson, Carroll, and Columbiana Counties.
-This activity will see the enhancement of the small Monroeville Community Park in Brush Creek Township, Jefferson County, as well as small enhancements to the Monroeville Cemetery and West Grove Cemetery.
+This activity will see the enhancement of the small Monroeville Community Park in Brush Creek Township, Jefferson County as well has small enhancements to the Monroeville Cemetery and West Grove Cemetery.